 Interest Rate Subsidy

-WANDRRA provides an interest rate subsidy, currently set at 4 per cent with the subsidy payments:
+DRFAWA provides an interest rate subsidy, currently set at 4 per cent with

-- a maximum period of ten years, of which the first two years may be free of capital repayments at the discretion of the ADI.
+- A maximum period of ten years, of which the first two years may be free of capital repayments at the discretion of the ADTI.

 In cases where no capital repayments or minimal capital repayments are made from the third year onwards a 'notional' deduction of 1/10th of the original loan principal will be deducted for each year for which the subsidy is available.

 DRFAWA will fund the interest rate subsidy, annually in advance, based upon the satisfactory submission of a claim form after the anniversary date of the loan commencement.
 The claim form must be supported by evidence of the loan balance at this time.
 Evidence can be a copy of the relevant loan account

 statement showing the actual loan balance, on or shortly after the anniversary date of the loan drawdown/disbursement.